 - Call/text 911 as soon as reasonable.
 Recognize that SAR response will take time and you are your companion’s best chance of survival.

 - Dispatch and SAR will want your location coordinates.
 Know how to get them off your phone or map.
 Also, include a detailed description of where you are and how you got there.

 - To preserve your cell phone battery, don’t call or contact others.
 The sheriff or SAR team may establish a check-in schedule with you so you can turn your phone off to preserve this vital communication link.

 - If a battery is draining quickly because it got too cold, warm it up inside your coat.

 - If you are the designated person reporting an overdue backcountry user, use our county map to identify what county the trailhead is in.
 Then call that county’s sheriff’s office.

-Once a report has been made and you are waiting for help, keep your group together and take steps to keep everyone warm.
+Once a report has been made and you are waiting for help, stay where you are!
+A team is likely headed toward your last known coordinates, so if you move, you will make things more difficult for them and delay the rescue.
+Keep your group together and take steps to keep everyone warm.
 Get out of the wind, consider building a snow shelter.
 Use all available clothing, and sit on your pack or other items to minimize contact with the cold ground.

 Lastly, if you need help, please don’t delay calling!
 Colorado SAR teams do not charge for their services.
 When injured or lost parties delay calling because they’re ashamed to call or think they might be charged, it results in increased risk for both you and the rescuers.
 We want you to be prepared before you head into the backcountry, but we’ll be there for you if you need us.
 Don’t be afraid or embarrassed to call.